Conformal Invariance of Spin Correlations in the Planar Ising Model: Holomorphic Spinors and Correlation Functions

-The similar analysis for the quantity $\mathcal{B}_{[\Omega,a;b]}$ which is defined, for $k=1$, by the asymptotic expansion (\ref{eq: expansion-b}), is even simpler since we need to match the first-order coefficients instead of the second-order ones.
+The similar analysis for the quantity $\mathcal{B}_{[\Omega,a,b]}$ defined by the expansion (\ref{eq: expansion-b}) is simpler since we need to match the first-order coefficients instead of the second-order ones.
 The result is given by